ctu-mrs/mrs_uav_trajectory_loader/README.md

 * `trajectory/fly_now`      - whether the trajectory should be followed immediately after its loading.
 * `trajectory/loop`         - whether the trajectory is infinite.
 Trajectory will be then looped (after the last point is reached, the UAV will be commanded to the first point again).

+*Note*: If you intend to create your own launchfile, please note the `trajectory/dynamic_uav_name` parameter.
+If set to `true`, the trajectory will be loaded using the filename `trajectory/filename`, which is agnostic with respect to the `uav_name` parameter (whatever you put in `trajectory/uavs/<uav_name>/filename` will be ignored).
+This is useful when loading a trajectory for a single UAV and the name of the UAV should be loaded eg. from an environment variable, so that you don't have to specify it in the trajectories config file.

 ### Sending command "Go to start"

 To command the UAV to go to the first point of the trajectory, you can manually issue the command